SIGWROC/wroc/site/content/post/test-post.md

 ---
 title: Test post
 date: 2020-03-09T13:11:56.868Z
+description: >-
-description: How to test a new cms
+  How to test a new cms.
+Is this long enough for you?
 image: img/dig-poster-2.png
 ---
 ## so you're really taking a crack at this, huh?